spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 <InfoBox>

-If a cluster remains in the delete phase for over 15 minutes, it becomes eligible for Force Delete.
-To trigger a force delete, navigate to the respective cluster’s details page and click on Settings.
-Click on the Force Delete Cluster to delete the cluster.
-Palette will automatically remove clusters stuck in the cluster deletion phase for over 24 hours.
+If a cluster remains in the delete phase for over 15 minutes, it becomes eligible for force delete.
+To trigger a force delete, navigate to the cluster’s details page and click on **Settings**.
+Click on **Force Delete Cluster** to delete the cluster.
+Palette automatically removes clusters stuck in the cluster deletion phase for over 24 hours.

 </InfoBox>